Tempo logotype

 • Tempo runs portfolio operations inside Jira; Dotwork captures organizational decisions outside it

-• Tempo has 30,000+ companies and 15+ years on the Atlassian Marketplace; Dotwork is a newer standalone tool
+• Tempo has 30,000+ customers and 15+ years on the Atlassian Marketplace; Dotwork is a newer standalone tool

 • Choose Tempo for execution governance; choose Dotwork for institutional knowledge management